github/codeql/docs/language/learn-ql/writing-queries/about-codeql-queries.rst

 - JavaScript/TypeScript: ``javascript``
 - Python: ``python``

 There are also libraries containing commonly used predicates, types, and other modules associated with different analyses, including data flow, control flow, and taint-tracking.
 In order to calculate path graphs, path queries require you to import a data flow library into the query file.
-For more information, see ":doc:`Creating path queries <path-queries>`."
+For more information, see ":doc:`Creating path queries <creating-path-queries>`."

 You can explore the contents of all the standard libraries in the `CodeQL library reference documentation <https://help.semmle.com/QL/ql-libraries.html>`__ or in the `GitHub repository <https://github.com/github/codeql>`__.